xueliu/lora-feed/README.md

     $ scripts/feeds install -p lora
     $ make menuconfig

-Go to Libraries Network, select libloragw, input the SPI device path you will use in your dev board;
+Go to Libraries, select libloragw, input the SPI device path you will use in your dev board;
-Go to Nework-->LoRaWAN, select packet-forwarder and other programs you want;
+Go to Nework --> LoRaWAN, select packet-forwarder and other programs you want;
-Go to LuCI-->Applications, select luci-app-pkt-fwd;
+Go to LuCI --> Applications, select luci-app-pkt-fwd;

 Exit, save and build